 5. Lost Toenails

 Reported by 30% of hikers.
 May be unavoidable in shoes.
 Keep laces tight so your toes don’t bump inside the front of the shoe.
 Good arch support to help keep your feet in place.
-Keep toenails cut short and have shoes which account for your feet taking up more volume.
+Keep toenails cut short and have shoes that account for your feet taking up more volume.

 4. Acute Joint Pain